+i.
+Engineer's Statement

+ry of the annual assessment and all matters in the Engineer's "Repo, 2021, by adoption of Resolution No by City Co

-= -
+CITY CLERK -

-CITY CLEDIA
+CITY OF RIALTO

 STATE OF CALIFORNIA

-ineer's "Report" were filed in the City Clerk's Office on the day of
+A copy of the Assessment Roll and E, 2021. ngineer's "Report" were filed in the City Clerk's Office on the day of

-CITY CLEDIA
+-

+CITY CLERK CITY OF RIALTO

 STATE OF CALIFORNIA

-cof the annual assessment and all matters in the Engineer's "Re, 2021, by adoption of Resolution No by City CITY CLERK CITY OF RIALTO STATE OF CALIFORNIA ineer's "Report" were filed in the City Clerk's Office on the CITY CLERK CITY OF RIALTO